Peter Gaffey, Chair EHAI

 Martin Fitzpatrick qualified in 1984.
 After some years working in Ireland and obtaining an MSc. in Environmental Science from TCD, he worked as Senior Programme Manager for Child Survival in Indonesia.
 After a brief spell back home he was seconded to the World Health Organisation for two years.
 He was appointed Principal EHO in 1997.
 In 2000 he was seconded for two years to the Department of Health and Children as Environmental Health Advisor.
 He has worked as advisor, consultant and author to the World Health Organisation and the United Nations Development Programme on environmental health projects in Europe, Indonesia, Latvia, Kazakhstan and Thailand.
 Following the Indian Ocean Tsunami in 2004 he worked as environmental health advisor to Concern International in Banda Aceh.
-He has been Associate Editor of Journal of Environmental Health Research for the past seven years.
 Since 2001 he has been Principal Environmental Health Officer with the Air Quality Monitoring and Noise Control Unit of Dublin City Council.
-This is his first term as Honorary Secretary of the EHOA.
+This is his third term as Honorary Secretary of the EHAI.

 Stephen Ryan is an Acting Principal Environmental Health Officer with the Health Service Executive (HSE), and graduated in 1996 with a B.Sc (Hon’s) and Higher Diploma in Environmental Health.
 Postgraduate qualifications include M.Sc (Agricultural) Engineering Technology, BA (Hons) Counselling and Psychotherapy, Diploma in Addiction Studies, and currently undertaking studies in Negotiation.

 Stephen is responsible for managing the Dublin South City Centre office dealing with food safety, tobacco enforcement, allied Environmental Health issues and working on a number of projects.